Asso-MO5/virtual_micral_n/src/emulation_core/README.md

 # Emulation Core

-As the name says, this library is about the tools that form the core of the emulation system.
+This library is about the tools that form the core of the emulation system.

 The base duo of the emulation core is formed by the [`Scheduler`](src/Scheduler.h)